As featured in You Magazine

 A tracker system monitors its journey along the M4 (stopping halfway for a ‘rest room break’) to ensure the safety of the occupants, most of whom live in the Royal Borough of Kensington and Chelsea.
 After four hours the vehicle arrives at a 350 acre health farm tucked away in a valley in the Carmarthenshire hills.
 Each resident has an individual chalet with veranda.
 There is stunning woodland and meadows with lakes and streams, a host of smells, scores of rabbits plus unlimited grooming and pampering with advisers on hand for spiritual and physical needs.
 The luxurious retreat is called The Dog House, and at £400 for a minimum seven day stay, is a veritable Garden of Eden for bow wows.

-Says Gillian Thompson, who with her husband Mark owns and runs the bolt hole for canines.
+Says Gillian Quek, who with Mark Thompson owns and runs the bolt hole for canines.
 ‘We have tried to create something that is an alternative to either leaving dogs in kennels or a dog hotel that is frequently aimed at owners rather than animals.’
 This exclusive billet for the barking, whose clients are there by personal recommendation, is the latest example of spoiling puppy love that is currently being lavished on Britain’s pets.

 Says Andrew Saville-Edells, owner of London’s Pet Pavilion, ‘Nowadays a dog or a cat is a proper member of the family.
 A dog in particular is often as important to its owner as a child.’
 Pet Pavilion has four-legged clients who are under the hairdryer at least once a week, the majority of them dogs.
 (Cats are far less pampered with accessories, says Saville-Edells.)
 The company has specialist shampoos, made in Japan, for every type and colour of dog, conditioners and washes for specific jobs, and ‘groomers’ trained to work with 50 different breeds.
 There is a large range of perfumes and manicures ‘to achieve the truly pampered look’.
 It takes two hours for a shampoo and set and costs around £25 a session.
 ‘Most of our clients have their dogs bathed every week’, says Saville-Edells.